 Sunnyvale indicated an adopted response time standard of 7 minutes, 59 seconds (7:59) for medical incidents, 11 minutes, 30 seconds (11:30) for fire incidents, and 6 minutes, 59 seconds for hazardous incidents for emergency incidents.
+These three standards are measured at the 90th percentile.
 However, Sunnyvale did not define if the goal was a fractal, average, or an absolute less than number.
 To ensure consistency with the other agencies in this study, the times were evaluated at the 90th percentile.
 The overall total response time performance for Sunnyvale was 8 minutes, 26 seconds (8:26) or less 90% of the time.
 The following figure shows the adopted standards compared to the performance of Sunnyvale.